SuhasPalani/CS525-ADO/assign1_storage_manager/group_11_copy/README.md

 Function Name: readBlock()
 Author: Arpitha Hebri Ravi Vokuda
-Description: This function is used to read the pageNum block from the file defined by fHandle into address mrPg, parameters used: int pgeNum, SM_FileHandle *fileHandle, SM_PageHandle mrPg
+Description: This function is used to read the pageNum block from the file defined by fHandle into address memPage, parameters used: int pgeNum, SM_FileHandle *fileHandle, SM_PageHandle memPage

 Function Name: getBlockPos()
-Author: Arpitha Hebri Ravi Vokuda
+Author: Suhas Palani
-Description:  This function is used to return the current block position in file, parameters used: SM_FileHandle *fHandle
+Description:  Returning the current block location in the file is the purpose of this method.Parameters used: SM_FileHandle *fHandle

 Function Name: readFirstBlock()
 Author: Ramyashree Raghunandan
-Description: This function opens the file in reads the first block of the file, parameters used:SM_FileHandle *fileHandle, SM_PageHandle mrPg
+Description: This function opens the file in reads the first block of the file, parameters used:SM_FileHandle *fileHandle, SM_PageHandle memPage

 Function Name: readPreviousBlock()
 Author: Ramyashree Raghunandan
-Description: his function reads the previous block of the page using memory address mrPg, parameters used:char* fileName, SM_FileHandle *fHandle
+Description: his function reads the previous block of the page using memory address memPage, parameters used:char* fileName, SM_FileHandle *fHandle

 Function Name: readCurrentBlock()
-Author: Rashmi Venkatesh Topannavar
+Author: Suhas Palani
-Description: This function reads the current block into the memory address mrPg, Parameters: SM_FileHandle *fHandle, SM_PageHandle mrPg
+Description: The current block is read by this function and stored in the memory location memPage.
+Parameters: SM_FileHandle *fHandle, SM_PageHandle memPage

 Function Name: readNextBlock()
 Author: Arpitha Hebri Ravi Vokuda
-Description: This is used to read the next block in to memory address mrPg, parameters used: SM_FileHandle *fHandle, SM_PageHandle mrPg
+Description: This is used to read the next block in to memory address memPage, parameters used: SM_FileHandle *fHandle, SM_PageHandle memPage

 Function Name: readLastBlock()
 Author: Ramyashree Raghunandan
-Description: This function reads the last block of the page using memory address mrPg, parameters used:SM_FileHandle *fileHandle, SM_PageHandle mrPg
+Description: This function reads the last block of the page using memory address memPage, parameters used:SM_FileHandle *fileHandle, SM_PageHandle memPage

 *********************************